-13. for adoptive parent applicants, expectations for a child, including the family's plans to discuss adoption with the child;
+16. expectations for a child, including the family's plans to discuss adoption with the child;

-14. review of the adoptive parent applicant's financial ability to care for an adopted child; and
+17. review of the adoptive parent applicant's financial ability to care for an adopted child; and

-15. the licensee's conclusions regarding the applicant(s)' ability to meet the physical, developmental, emotional and educational needs of a child or children; the licensee's recommendation as to the age, sex and characteristics of children which the applicant(s)' home can safely accommodate and which the foster or adoptive parent applicant(s) can
+18. the licensee's conclusions regarding the applicant(s)' ability to meet the physical, developmental, emotional and educational needs of a child or children; the licensee's recommendation as to the age, gender and characteristics of children which the applicant(s)' home can safely accommodate and which the adoptive parent applicant(s) can

 best serve.

+(e) The written report shall be reviewed and approved by the supervisor of the social worker who completed the assessment.

+(f) Notwithstanding 606 CMR 5.10(6)(e), home study reports completed by Licensed Independent Clinical Social Workers must be reviewed by a person with equivalent qualifications and prior experience suitable to the goals of the licensee.
+These reports shall be considered complete when signed by the reviewer.

+(g) Home studies for prospective adoptive parents shall be valid for a maximum of 18 months from the date of completion.

-(e) The licensee may perform a limited foster or adoptive parent assessment in the following circumstances:
+(h) In place of the complete home study required by 606 CMR 5.10(6)(a), (b), and (c), the licensee may perform a limited assessment or home study update in the following circumstances:

-1. if the licensee receives a foster or adoptive parent assessment from another agency licensed or approved by the Department completed not more than twelve months prior to the current application for approval;
+1. if the licensee receives an adoptive parent assessment from another agency licensed or approved by the Department completed not more than eighteen months prior to the current application for approval;

-2. if the licensee receives a foster or adoptive parent assessment performed in another state in accordance with the laws of such state, completed not more than twelve months prior to the current application for approval;
+2. if the licensee receives an adoptive parent assessment performed in another state in accordance with the laws of such state, completed not more than eighteen months prior to the current application for approval;

-3. if a placement does not occur within 12 months of approval of the foster or adoptive parent by the licensee.
+3. if a placement does not occur within eighteen months of approval of the adoptive parent by the licensee.

-(f) A limited foster or adoptive parent assessment shall be a review of the previous foster or adoptive parent assessment for compliance with 102 CMR 5.10(4) and (5), and verification that such information remains current.
+(i) A limited adoptive parent assessment or home study shall be a review of the previous adoptive parent assessment for compliance with 606 CMR 5.10(5) and (6), and must include:

+1. the completion of new Background Record Checks for all household members;

+2. a visit to the prospective adoptive parents’ home;

+3. interviews which are conducted in person with the prospective adoptive parent(s) to determine if there have been any changes since the last home study.
+All information required by 606 CMR 5.10(5) and (6) must be reviewed with the prospective adoptive parents and confirmed or updated.
+Changes in financial status must be supported with current documentation;

+4. a current statement from a medical professional about the health of all household members.

+(j) The limited home study or home study update shall be summarized in a written report and shall document the dates and location of assessment activities.
+If any recommendations regarding placement have changed, the report shall document and explain such changes.
+It shall be signed by the social worker who conducted the home study update and shall be reviewed, approved and signed by the social worker’s supervisor or a second reviewer as provided by 606 CMR 5.10(6)(f).

-(g) The licensee shall notify each foster or adoptive parent applicant in writing of the results of the assessment within one month of the last visit to the applicant.
-The licensee shall provide the applicant with a copy of the evaluation upon request.
+(k) The licensee shall notify each adoptive parent applicant in writing of the results of the assessment within 30 days of the last visit to the applicant.
+The licensee shall provide the applicant with a copy of the home study or home study update upon completion.

-(h) Foster and adoptive parent applicants not approved for placement shall be provided an explanation in writing of the reasons for such disapproval.
-Such explanation shall also include written procedures for the applicant to appeal the agency decision, in accordance with 102 CMR 5.04(3)(g) and (h).
+(l) Adoptive parent applicants not approved for placement shall be provided an explanation in writing of the reasons for such disapproval.
+An explanation shall be documented in case notes whenever a home study is not completed in a timely fashion.